-Of course such a structural change in the composition, roles and responsibilities of the bodies that collectively make up the IETF could be regarded as upheaval without definite progress.
-But perhaps this is an unkind view, as the IAB position also pushed the IETF into a strenuous burst of technical activity.
-The IETF immediately embarked on an effort to undertake a fundamental revision of the internet protocol that was intended to result in a protocol that had highly efficient scaling properties in both addressing and routing.
-There was no shortage of protocols offered to the IETF during 1992 and 1993, including the fancifully named TUBA, PIP, SIPP and NAT to mention but a few, as part of a process intended to understand the necessary attributes of such a next generation protocol.
-The IETF also canvassed various industry sectors to understand the broad dimensions of the requirements of such a protocol.
+Of course such a structural change in the composition, roles, and responsibilities of the bodies that collectively make up the IETF could be regarded as upheaval without definite progress.
+But perhaps this is an unkind view, because the IAB position also pushed the IETF into a strenuous burst of technical activity.
+The IETF immediately embarked on an effort to undertake a fundamental revision of the Internet Protocol that was intended to result in a protocol that had highly efficient scaling properties in both addressing and routing.
+There was no shortage of protocols offered to the IETF during 1992 and 1993, including the fancifully named TUBA, as well as PIP, SIPP and NAT.

+This effort was part of a process intended to understand the necessary attributes of such a next-generation protocol.

-In 1994 the IETF Next Generation protocol design team defined the core IPv6 protocol.
-The essential characteristic of the protocol was that of an evolutionary refinement of the version 4 protocol, rather than a revolutionary departure from V4 to an entirely different architectural approach.
+The IETF formed an Internet Protocol Next Generation (IPng) Directorate in 1994, and canvassed various industry sectors to understand the broad dimensions of the requirements of such a protocol.
+This group selected the IPv6 Protocol from a set of proposals, largely basing its selection on the so-called "Simple Internet Protocol," or SIP proposal.
+The essential characteristic of the protocol was that of an evolutionary refinement of the Version 4 protocol, rather than a revolutionary departure from Version 4 to an entirely different architectural approach.